digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

-The ``KmsDriverFactory`` can write the driver-specific configuration with a confidential flag being true, which means any sensitive information in the configuration such as credentials, should be omitted from the written configuration.
-A specific test case should be added if your driver-specific configuration contains any confidential information, which asserts that the sensitive information is omitted.
+The ``KmsDriverFactory`` can write the driver-specific configuration with a confidential flag being true, which means any sensitive information in the configuration such as credentials should be omitted from the written configuration.
+A specific test case should be added if your driver-specific configuration contains any confidential information, asserting that the sensitive information is omitted.

 Run Canton with a KMS Driver
 ----------------------------

-Configure Canton to run with a KMS driver, for example, with for a participant participant1:
+Configure Canton to run with a KMS driver, for example, for a participant participant1:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/aws-kms-driver.conf